Hackerpilot/experimental_allocator/README.md

 # experimental_allocators
 Mirror of Phobos' std.experimental.allocator package.
-I plan to delete this reposotory when dmd 2.069 is released.
+I plan to delete this reposotory when releases of LDC and GDC with this code are available.